Last Updated on July 18, 2023 by Ryleigh Stangness

 Interchange Plus Pricing Explained

 There are multiple pricing structures that you may come across when researching which payment processor is right for your business, including the popular options of tiered pricing, flat-rate pricing, and interchange plus pricing.
-But which one is going to save your business the most money?
-Read on to find out:
+But which one is really going to save your business the most money?

 If this is your first foray into payment processing, the simple, uncomplicated nature of flat-rate pricing might seem enticing, after all, it doesn't get much simpler then paying the same rate for all your transactions.
 There is a trade-off though, and the ease with which you can understand flat rate pricing usually comes at the cost of savings.
 Since with flat rate pricing, you don't know what the processor's markup is on top of the interchange fee, you have no idea how much you're paying on top of what the processor pays for the transaction.